-WG member CMP264/269 Option voted best CMP264 vote 3 rationale CMP269 vote 3 rationale CMP265/270 Option voted best CMP265 vote 3 rationale CMP270 vote 3 rationale , , es with cost reflectivity of current charges esolved by all proposals. distorting competition n the potential risks of n now in favour of ted generators has not that is designed by the these are pragmatic a npt to freeze net charging levels at a value e proposers to be cost reflective.
-While approaches for a 'stop-gap' solution - the alysed the basis of the values selected for , , vith the same network ays can never be cost ovement on cost this does not produce locational signals are osals on locational signal remaining intact: a cost reflective signal as retained not reflective of SQSS.
-Flooring locational a further distorted locational signal. , , ies with cost reflectivity of ssue remains unresolved level of work to support ring fe r admin burden than the baseline due to encing of specified customers and tariffs.
-Change of supplier process and store required. levels at a value that proposers to be cost pragmatic approache reflective.
-While these are es for a 'stop-gap' solution - ot analysed the basis of the remaining intact: this reflective signal as re cosals on locational signal does not produce a cost etained locational signals GQSS.
-Flooring locational a further distorted
+WG member CMP264/269 Option voted best CMP264 vote 3 rationale CMP269 vote 3 rationale CMP265/270 Option voted best CMP265 vote 3 rationale CMP270 vote 3 rationale voted best Some proposals atter that is designed by th these are pragmatic a workgroup has not an the frozen tariffs.
+Some base their prop this does not produce locational signals are signal also produces a es with cost reflectivity of current charges esolved by all proposals.
+Inpt to freeze net charging levels at a value exproposers to be cost reflective.
+While exproaches for a 'stop-gap' solution - the alysed the basis of the values selected for cosals on locational signal remaining intact: a cost reflective signal as retained not reflective of SQSS.
+Flooring locational a further distorted locational signal.
+In admin burden than the baseline due to encing of specified customers and tariffs.
+Change of supplier process and store required. voted best distorting competition transmission connect been examined.
+B) Treating customers with impact in different was reflective (or an improseflectivity).
+While identifying issus current charges the ithough proposals.
+Some proposals attellevels at a value that proposers to be cost pragmatic approaches the workgroup has not values selected for the some base their proposers to be cost pragmatic approaches the workgroup has not reflective signal as reflective signal as reflective of Signal also produces with the same network ays can never be cost ovement on cost ues with cost reflectivity of ssue remains unresolved mpt to freeze net charging is designed by the reflective.
+While these are es for a 'stop-gap' solution - ot analysed the basis of the ne frozen tariffs. posals on locational signal does not produce a cost etained locational signals SQSS.
+Flooring locational locational signal.

-WG CMP264/269 member Option voted best CMP264 vote 3 rationale CMP269 vote 3 rationale CMP265/270 Option voted best CMP265 vote 3 rationale CMP270 vote 3 rationale E) All proposals have a higher baseline due to level of work to specified customers and application tariffs.
-Change of supplier procentral data store required. o support ring fencing of cation of different sets of Mark Draper (Nick Sillito) This proposal achieves a pause in the incentive to locate new generation on embedded networks allowing for a proper assessment of network charging to take place.
-It also maintains the incentive to invest in new plant that was awarded 2014 or 2015 CM agreements, the loss of which could cause a supply squeeze in around 2018 and damage competition in the supply and generation of electricity.
-Its variation over the original proposal of fixing the residual that can be avoided by embedded generation removes the risk of a "price runaway" whilst the Against the current CUSC baseline, no modification provides any improvement.
+member Option voted best CMP269 vote 3 rationale CMP265/270 Option voted best CMP265 vote 3 rationale CMP270 vote 3 rationale E) All proposals have a higher baseline due to level of work to specified customers and applications.
+Change of supplier proceedings and data store required. o support ring fencing of cation of different sets of Draper (Nick Sillito) pause locate embers for a network place.
+It also to invite was a CM a which squedama supple electrons.
+Its variety proportions of that of embers removed. pedded networks allowing a proper assessment of work charging to take Against the current CUSC baseline, no modification provides any improvement.
 If the Authority were to approve CMP 264 or a CMP 264 WACM then my view would be that the matching CMP 269 modification would better meet the CUSC objectives.
 WACM 10 In my view, this option is very marginally better than the current baseline The option protects the embedded new build already in the market and therefore facilitates competition in the supply and generation of electricity for the next few years, whilst preventing a windfall if the residual charge were to rise as forecast.
 However, the option does not significantly reduce the embedded benefit to uncommitted new generation, and therefore if there is an issue with the current charging regime it will not prevent incorrect investment decisions from Against the current CUSC baseline, no modification provides any improvement.
 If the Authority were to approve CMP 265 or a CMP 265 WACM then my view would be that the matching CMP 270 modification would better meet the CUSC objectives.